eramdam/BetterTweetDeck/README.md

 Features
 ===============

-As 1.0.2
+As 1.2.4

++ "Lightboxes" for 500px, CloudApp, Dailymotion, Droplr, Flickr, Imgur, Instagram, Tumblr, Vimeo.
-+ Thumbnails for Imgur, Droplr, CloudApp, Flickr, Instagram and 500px
++ Thumbnails for 500px, CloudApp, Dailymotion, Droplr, Flickr, Imgur, Instagram, Tumblr, Vimeo.
 + Allow to hide or not the "play icon" on YouTube previews
 + Allow to display grayscale icons in Notifications columns
 + Allow to change the time formatting (Relative or Absolute)